briancarlton64/project2/README.md

 # Project 2

-  This project consisted of two problems: solving a problem and learning about abstract classes and methods.
+  This project consisted of two problems: solving a problem related to string and char manipulation and learning about abstract classes and methods.
 Below is a detailed analysis of the problem solving aproach and what was learned about abstract classes.
   This project was begun and completed on March 7th 2019, over the course of roughly two hours.

 # Outline

     Classes: